informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 not mean that observers measure the same thing, but that the physical laws that we must establish, following their transformation from a referential to another, have the same general shape.
-As the measures are very different from an observer to another, the only invariant measure being that of the speed light.
+As the measures are very different from one observer to another, the only invariant measure is that of the speed light.

 For economy, I extended this principle to the notion of currency:
 "currency, being a universal code that governs economic exchanges, must operate identically in all referentials",  and of value:
 "everyone is free to estimate what is valuable and what is not".

-In economy, any couple observator/referential is an individual in his economic area, and the principles must be valid and of same shape, whatever the spatio-temporal position considered.
+In economy, any couple observer/referential is an individual in his economic area, and the principles must be valid and of same shape, whatever the spatio-temporal position considered.
 It is therefore also a matter of applying the first article of the human rights